Madness in Experience and History brings together experience and history to show their impact on madness or mental illness.

 Part One: Introducing the United Approach; Introduction; 1.
 The Case for Unity: Integrating Experience in History; Part Two: Merleau-Ponty: Madness and the Pre-rational; 2.
 Phenomenology of the Pre-rational; 3.
 Phenomenology of Madness; Part Three: Foucault: Madness and the Irrational; 4.
 Archaeology of the Irrational; 5.
 Archaeology of Madness; Part Four: Synthesizing Merleau-Ponty and Foucault; 6.
 Merleau-Ponty vs. Foucault; 7.
 Resolving the Problems: Uniting the Perspectives of Merleau-Ponty and Foucault; Part Five: Toward an Application; 8.
 The Strength of a United Approach: Implications for Psychology; Conclusion

-Hannah Lyn Venable, PhD, works in ethics and continental philosophy.
-She has taught at the University of Dallas, Texas State University and Trinity University and is now an assistant professor of philosophy at the University of Mary.
+Hannah Lyn Venable, PhD, works in ethics and continental philosophy, especially existentialism, phenomenology and post-structuralism.
+Her articles have appeared in the journals Foucault Studies, Religions, Journal of Speculative Philosophy and Philosophy & Theology.
+She has taught at the University of Dallas, Texas State University and Trinity University and is now an Assistant Professor of Philosophy at the University of Mary.

 "Madness in Experience and History is extremely impressive.
 Its exploration of the overlaps and similarities between the respective positions of Merleau-Ponty and Foucault is fascinating and serves to shed genuinely new light upon 'madness'.
 Hannah Venable is to be congratulated for maintaining an impeccable clarity of focus and style whilst delving so deeply into the intricacies of both her subject matter and the perspectives of her chosen interlocuters.
 I recommend this to anybody with an interest in Merleau-Ponty, Foucault or mental health." — Nick Crossley, professor of Sociology at The University of Manchester, author of The Politics of Subjectivity: Between Foucault and Merleau-Ponty